The Five Elements Theory in Taoism and Traditional Eastern Medicine

 Due to this generation cycle, a disorder in a particular organ will affect other areas as well.
 For example, a problem in the liver will, over time, affect the heart, which, in its turn, could cause a problem in the spleen.
 The problem in the spleen will be transmitted to the lungs which will affect the kidneys.
 In the end, the kidneys will transmit the problem back to its source – the liver, further weakening the organ.

 Consequently, when you have a certain problem in your organ, this will affect other organs in one way or another.
 For example, if you have a pulmonary disease, it will not only affect your lungs but could end up debilitating other organs.
 Therefore, the longer you are afflicted with a certain disease, the more it will affect other areas.
 This may not be immediately noticeable because even after it creates problems in other organs, it could be dormant before it develops into a diagnosable problem.

 Traditional Eastern medicine views that everything is interconnected in the human body.
 Therefore, it is important to maintain balance among the Five Elements in our body, according to traditional Eastern medicine.

 The control cycle of the Five Elements

 According to the Five Elements theory, each of the Five Elements not only nourishes but also restrains each other, thus preventing the dominance of one particular element.
 In this cycle called the control cycle, Wood controls Earth; Fire controls Metal; Earth controls Water; Metal controls Wood; and Water controls Fire.

 Think of these five substances in nature.
 Wood affects the earth by taking roots in the soil and absorbs nutrients from the earth; fire has the power to liquefy metal; earth (soil) can fill up water and thus turn it to land; metal can cut wood into pieces; and water can extinguish fire.

 The Five Elements and the human organic system

 The control cycle also applies to our internal organs.

--If the energy of the liver (organ of the Wood Element) becomes too strong, it weakens the spleen (organ of Earth).
+– The Wood Element governs the liver.
+If the Wood energy of the liver becomes too strong, it weakens the spleen (organ of Earth).